-Rule 3.6.C.2.a)
+Rule 3.6.
+C.1.e):

-C. For settings in which landlord tenant laws do not apply, the Division of Medicaid must ensure that:

-(1) A lease, residency agreement or other form of written agreement will be in place for each HCBS person, and

-(2) That the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law.
+- e)Any other location that has qualities of an institutional setting, as determined by the Division of Medicaid including, but not limited to, any setting: - 1) Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, - 2)Located in a building on the grounds of or immediately adjacent to a public institution, or - 3) Any other setting that has the effect of isolating persons receiving Medicaid Home and Community Based Services (HCBS).
+Rule 3.6.C.2.a) - C. For settings in which landlord tenant laws do not apply, the Division of Medicaid must ensure that: - (1) A lease, residency agreement or other form of written agreement will be in place for each HCBS person, and - (2) That the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law.

-The state provides ongoing monitoring to ensure that all settings comply with requirements through annual unannounced on -site compliance audits.
+The state provides ongoing monitoring to ensure that all settings comply with requirements through annual unannounced on site compliance audits.